quantmind/pulsar-queue/docs/concurrency.md

 ## THREAD_IO

-The default concurrency model.
 It assumes the task performs blocking IO operations which make it suitable to be run in the event loop [executor][].
 You can use this model for most blocking operation unless

 * Long running CPU bound
-* Don't release the GIL
+* The operation does not release the GIL

+## CPUBOUND

+It assumes the task performs blocking CPUT bound operations.
+These tasks are run on sub-processes.

 [Future]: https://docs.python.org/3/library/asyncio-task.html#asyncio.Future
 [executor]: https://docs.python.org/3/library/asyncio-eventloop.html#executor
+[default_task_concurrency]: ./config.html#default-task-concurrency